ryck/MMM-TFL-Arrivals/README.md

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-This module gets real time arrival predictions for specifc stops using the TfL API.
+This module gets real time arrival predictions for specific stops using the TfL API.

 ![](screenshots/screenshot_01.png)